gordonmzhu/cheatsheet-js/EXPERIMENTAL.md

 * Use `+` to combine strings.

 ## V10 - Click to delete
+* Went through the pros/cons of different ways to access the remove button that was clicked.
+Making informed tradeoffs is one of the most important skills that you will learn.
 * Functions passed to `addEventListener` are called with an event object, which describes the event that occurred.
 ```javascript
 function remove(event) {